Documentation

 Advanced Connector integration

-Each command supported by the Table addon can be used in the Advanced Connector addon scripts.
-The below example shows how to show or hide addon accordingly to the Double State Button addon's state.
+Each command supported by the Table module can be used in the Advanced Connector module's scripts.
+The example below shows how to show or hide a module according to the Double State Button module's state.

 Scoring

-Table addon allows to create exercises as well as activities.
-By default addon is in activity mode, so whenever gaps are included it will report points and errors.
-To disable excercise mode set 'Is not an activity' property.
-If Addon is not in excercise mode, all of below methods returns 0!
+The Table module allows the creation of scored activities.
+By default, the module is in activity mode, so whenever gaps are included, it will report points and errors.
+To disable the activity mode, activate its 'Is not an activity' property.
+If the module is not in activity mode, all the methods mentioned below return 0!

 Property | Description |